pekwm/pekwm/doc/faq.md

-pekwm now comes with a background setting tool, _pekwm_bg_ which is integrated with the themes and will set the background on theme load if the theme has a backgorund specified.
+pekwm now comes with a background setting tool, _pekwm_bg_ which is integrated with the themes and will set the background on theme load if the theme has a backgrund specified.

 pekwm_bg can be run independent of pekwm to set the background, see the [pekwm_bg manual page](pekwm_bg.1.md) for more details.